cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 This policy also uses the `mutateImage:false` configuration so that the GitOps operations using ArgoCD do not enter an infinite loop due to mutated image paths.
 More information about [policies and enforcement](https://github.com/IBM/portieris/blob/master/POLICIES.md) and [image mutation](https://github.com/IBM/portieris#image-mutation-option) can be found in the Portieris Policies documentation.

-More information about policies and enforcement can be found in the [Portieris Policies documentation](https://github.com/IBM/portieris/blob/master/POLICIES.md)

 ## Tekton tasks